gabegoh/google_search_service/README.md

   - [ ] This can be done with a simple ada model from the GPT3.5 series
   - [ ] Alternative, to save costs (OpenAI credits are expensive), we can deploy a simple open sourced LLM to do so
 - We don't use a simple HTMLParser, as Google is notorious for making it's HTML difficult to parse with simple vanilla HTML scrapers (e.g with selenium-webdriver)
+- [ ] Write integration tests for GoogleSearchDAO